We welcome you to the Santiago College educational community, founded in 1880.

 Once the results of these evaluations have been attained, the scores obtained by the applicants will be revised.
 The review criteria is based on the scores established by the school to carry out this process.

-Usually the number of eligible applicants is larger than the number of existing vacancies.
+The number of eligible applicants is larger than the number of existing vacancies.

 The purpose of the interview is to know the applicants’ families and, at the same time, that they get to know better our educational program, beyond the material already offered through the informative meeting, if applicable, through email or published in our website, if it is not possible to offer a face-to-face meeting.